top of page

 image.png

-To kick off the ideation phase, I led a design studio workshop with product managers, developers, designers, and stakeholders.
-Together we:
+To kick off the ideation phase, I facilitated a design studio workshop with product managers, developers, designers, and stakeholders.
+Together, we brainstormed various filtering mechanisms, sketched initial concepts, and voted on the most promising ideas.
+This collaborative process helped us build consensus and establish a clear direction for moving forward.

 Screen Shot 2022-10-03 at 11.55.25 AM.png